Bill Cassidy

 William Morgan Cassidy (born September 28, 1957) is an American politician and physician who is the senior United States senator from Louisiana, a seat he has held since 2015.
 A member of the Republican Party, he served in the Louisiana State Senate from 2006 to 2009 and in the U.S. House of Representatives from 2009 to 2015.
-Cassidy has chaired the Senate Health, Education, Labor, & Pensions (HELP) Committee since 2025.
+Cassidy has chaired the Senate Health, Education, Labor, and Pensions (HELP) Committee since 2025.

 Born in Highland Park, Illinois, Cassidy is a graduate of Louisiana State University (LSU) and LSU School of Medicine.
-A gastroenterologist, he was elected to the Louisiana State Senate from the 16th district which included parts of Baton Rouge, in 2006.
+A gastroenterologist, he was elected to the Louisiana State Senate from the 16th district, which included parts of Baton Rouge, in 2006.
 In 2008, he was elected as the U.S. representative for Louisiana's 6th congressional district, defeating Democratic incumbent Don Cazayoux.
 Cassidy was elected to the Senate in 2014, defeating Democratic incumbent Mary Landrieu.
 He was reelected in 2020.

-A moderate Republican, Cassidy is a critic of President Donald Trump.
+A moderate Republican, Cassidy has been a critic of President Donald Trump.
 In 2021, he was one of seven Republican senators to vote to convict Trump of incitement of insurrection in his second impeachment trial.
 As a result, the Republican Party of Louisiana censured him.
 In 2023, after Trump was indicted for mishandling classified documents, Cassidy called for Trump to drop out of the 2024 presidential election.
 After Trump secured the Republican nomination, Cassidy declined to endorse him in the general election.

+When Cassidy ran for reelection in 2026, Trump endorsed his challenger Julia Letlow in the Republican primary.
+In the May 16 primary, Cassidy received 24.8% of the vote, finishing third, behind Letlow and John Fleming.
+Letlow won the subsequent runoff election.
+Cassidy is the first elected senator to lose renomination since 2012.
+(Note: Luther Strange of Alabama was appointed to the Senate after Jeff Sessions resigned, and lost nomination to finish the term in the 2017 special election to Roy Moore.
+Richard Lugar was the last elected senator to lose renomination, in 2012.)

 Early life and education

 William Morgan Cassidy was born in Highland Park, Illinois, one of four sons of Elizabeth and James F. Cassidy, and is of Irish and Welsh descent.
-He moved to Baton Rouge, Louisiana, as an infant, and received a Bachelor of Science from Louisiana State University in 1979 and a Doctor of Medicine from LSU School of Medicine in 1983.
+His family moved to Baton Rouge, Louisiana, when he was an infant.
+He received a Bachelor of Science from Louisiana State University in 1979 and a Doctor of Medicine from LSU School of Medicine in 1983.
+He completed his residency in internal medicine at University of Southern California/Los Angeles General Medical Center in 1987, followed by a hepatology-gastroenterology fellowship at the same institution in 1989.